 Gold has no counter-party risk: With virtually any other financial tool – real estate contracts, bond certificates, company stock, even your savings account – you as the holder must depend upon other parties to honor their agreement to pay you back.

-Did you know that under current law, when you make a bank deposit, you become an "unsecured creditor"?
-You're actually lending money to the bank!
-It can legally force you to "bail in" with some of your funds to help finance their own mistakes.
+Did you know that under current law, when you make a bank deposit, you become an "unsecured creditor?"
+You're lending money to the bank!
+It can legally force you to "bail-in" with some of your funds to help finance their mistakes.
 Even your pension fund may be at risk as the great financial unraveling directly ahead picks up speed.

 Gold mining shares, most metals' ETFs, and futures contracts are not "real metal" nor are they exchangeable for it.
 Under any large gold price-rise scenario, all of these supposed ways to invest in precious metals may – and likely will – either pay off in paper promises (at their value before the actual up-move in the price) or simply default and close their doors.

 For the privilege of holding these proxies for physical metals, you get to speculate on behalf of hedge funds, resource sector companies, and perhaps your "local bank".
 Not to mention that your shares may be held in the "street name" of the brokerage house – available for their use and your risk.

 Gold is a Blue-Ringed Financial Octopus